AutoRabitOrg/knowledgebase/product-guides/vault/getting-started/managing-users-and-roles.md

 # Managing Users and Roles

 Creating users and roles allows you to manage who can access a [**Vault™**](https://www.autorabit.com/products/vault-data-backup-recovery/).
 You can also create different roles that restrict or allow access to certain functionalities.
-For example, you might have a member of your team who only needs to look at scheduling [**Backup**](https://www.autorabit.com/blog/salesforce-essentials-backup-and-restore/) operations for a sandbox but should never be able to perform a **Restore** operation.
+For example, you might have a member of your team who only needs to look at scheduling backup operations for a sandbox but should never be able to perform a **Restore** operation.

 {% hint style="info" %}
 **Note:** You need **Administrator privileges** to manage a user account.